======================================================================

 The musical's emblem is a picture of the waif Cosette sweeping the

 superimposed on the French flag.
-The image is based on an etching by
+The image is modeled on an 1879

 Prologue